-The easy to navigate website makes it easy to lose a who afternoon to it.
+It’s not hard to lose a whole afternoon to this easy-to-navigate website.
 At least you’ll learn a lot.

 21. Peter McKinnon

-The videos aren’t poorly done with scratchy sound.
-They all have grade-A quality, which helps to show prospective photographers his advice in the best light. they are a joy to watch.
+His videos aren’t poorly done with scratchy sound.
+They all have grade-A quality, which helps to show prospective photographers his advice in the best light.
+They are a joy to watch.

 He covers smartphone photography, lens and gear reviews, and how to get the shots you want.
 He is definitely worth a watch, and you’ll get a lot out of the content he puts across.

 Founded in 1854, it still manages to stay ahead of the times.
-The website provides inspiration through series and bodies of work from all types of photographers.
+The website provides inspiration through bodies of work from all types of photographers.

 They have student and professional awards.
-They are perfect for finding new and inspiring photographers.
+Their site is perfect for finding new and inspiring photographers.
 You can even apply and be the name that others look at.

 Petapixel is the news forecasting service of all things photographic.
 They let you know about reviews and what cameras are good for specific fields.
 The part I like the most, are the articles on what happens to photographers in the field.